Contact Us

 Details

 Here we go again...the atmosphere is very moist and quite unstable and the arrival of an upper-level “short-wave” this afternoon will be the catalyst for the development of clusters of showers and thunderstorms.
 These showers and thunderstorms will first form across the central and western Mid-Atlantic regions and then slide slowly east to the DC-to-Philly-to-NYC corridor with a timetable in the I-95 corridor from around 5pm to midnight (an isolated shower or thunderstorm possible beforehand).
 Given the entrenched high humidity and the expectation of strengthening upward motion, heavy downpours will once again be on the table and flash-flooding will be of high concern.
-Any thunderstorm that forms later today can produce an inch or two of rainfall in just an hour or so and local amounts of 3-4 inches are certainly on the table in the Mid-Atlantic region.
+Any thunderstorm that forms later today can produce an inch or two of rainfall in just an hour or so and local amounts of 3-4 inches are certainly on the table in parts of the Mid-Atlantic region.

 Flash-flooding is on the table once again with another round of showers and thunderstorms on the way to the DC-to-Philly-to-NYC corridor.
 Map courtesy NOAA/SPC